 |Unit 3||Civil Rights in the USA 1865- 1992|

-Grade 4 or above in History, if taken.
+A minimum of five GCSEs at grade 4 or above including a grade 4 or above in History, if taken.
 However, newcomers to the subject will also be welcomed, provided that they have gained some good passes in other subjects, especially English.
-Five GCSE subjects at Grade 4 or above including Grade 4 in English.

 You will be assessed on your ability to write essays, use historical sources and analyse modern historical interpretations.